Jitu7/coreJava/README.md

       * For Example: Bottle with attribute volume
       * For this we will initialize the attribute at the time of object creation i.e. inside constructor.
 Because constructor is the place where instance is created.
-    * Again it's not practical but we can initialize in Anonymous block too.
+    * Again it's not practical, but we can initialize in Anonymous block too.
 * **static Key word wrt variable:**
   * we can only declare variables of class as static.
 We can't have static variable somewhere locally.
   * When we declare a class variable as static, we say that the variable does not belong to the instance anymore.